wzh99/SimPL/doc/simpl_report.md

 ### Semantics

 Semantics for predefined functions are defined by calling the constructor of its super class `FunValue`.
 Top level functions are in empty environment.
 Its parameter name can be arbitrary, as long as it is consistent with the one in function body.
-The internal expresson is anonymous subclass of `Expr`.
+The body expresson is an anonymous subclass of `Expr`.
 There is nothing to do with `typeCheck` method because it will never be called. `eval` method is our concern.
 The implementation is quite straightforward.
 Finally, the implementation looks like this:

 ```java
 super(Env.empty, Symbol.symbol("x"), new Expr() {